csci701f23/space-data-analysis/report/README.md

 ### Methodology
-*How to use*

 ![](images/img_methodology.png)

-Frontend:
+*Frontend*
-We used the Next.js React framework to develop our web application, with Tailwind CSS for styling.
-We created individual pages for the image calibration process, gallery, a section detailing how to complete the calibration process and a section explaining our motivation behind this project.
+We used the Next.js React framework to develop the our web application, utilizing Tailwind CSS for styling.
+We created individual pages for the image calibration process, gallery, a section detailing how to complete the calibration process, and a section explaining our motivation behind this project.

-Backend:
+*Backend*
 In the backend we created python scripts that utilize the AstroPy library.
 These scripts are integrated with our frontend using Flask.
 Additionally, we use Firebase to store the gallery images and the .fit files that are uploaded as a part of our calibration process.

 *Telescope Image Calibration*